ameetmund/pandiver/README.md

-# PDF Text Extraction & Table Builder
+# Pandiver - PDF Text Extraction & Table Builder

 A full-stack application that allows users to upload PDF files, extract text blocks with coordinates, interactively select and drag text to build tables, and export the data to XLSX/CSV formats.